dojo/docs/developer/design/builder.rst

 The Dojo Build System

-This document describes the Dojo ''build'' system as of v1.7.
-Historical documentation describing the legacy build system is available here: xxx
+''This document describes the Dojo build system as of v1.7.
+Historical documentation describing the legacy build system is available here: xxx''

 ============
 Introduction